JacksonKearl/vscode-handydandy-notebook/README.md

 Unlike some notebook implementations, the Handy Dandy Notebook does not share any state across cells.
 This means each time you execute a cell, it runs in a brand new context, totally isolated from the rest of the cells.

+Cells support a `{{auth:github}}` token which will be replaced with a github token with repo scope at time of execution.

 ## Config

 ### handydandy-notebook.dispatch